NEXT Opportunity Award

 A Native CDFI is eligible to apply if it is a separate organization from the Tribe and the Tribe does not have any form of control over the CDFI.
 The Native CDFI must satisfy all other Eligibility Requirements.

-Does my organization have to be CARS™-rated to be eligible to apply?
+Does my organization have to be Aeris-rated to be eligible to apply?

-My organization is in the process of being CARS-rated for the first time.
+My organization is in the process of being Aeris-rated for the first time.
 Do I need to provide all of the documents as part of my application?

-A CDFIs final CARS report must be available by the application deadline or you must provide all of the requested documents as part of your application.
+A CDFI’s final Aeris report must be available by the application deadline or the CDFI must provide all of the requested documents as part of its application.